 Product revenue principally arises from the sale and installation of SmartEnergy, SmartGrid and High Speed Internet Access equipment.
 These include TSE, Telkonet Series 5, Telkonet iWire, and wireless networking products.
 We market and sell to the hospitality, education, healthcare and government/military markets.
 The Telkonet Series 5 and the Telkonet iWire products consist of the Telkonet Gateways, Telkonet Extenders, the patented Telkonet Coupler, and Telkonet iBridges.
 The SmartEnergy product suite consists of thermostats, sensors, controllers, wireless networking products and a control platform.
 The HSIA product suite consists of gateway servers, switches and access points.
+Despite selling the Series 5 PLC product line and related business assets, the Company believes this will have an immaterial impact on revenue and profitability, since it represented less than 5% of its revenue base in 2010.

-For the three months ended March 31, 2011, product revenue decreased by 14% when compared to the prior year period.
-Product revenue in 2011 includes approximately \$0.8 million attributed to the sale and installation of energy management products, and approximately \$0.5 million for the sale and installation of HSIA products, and approximately \$0.1 million attributable to the Telkonet Series 5 products.
-Since our sales of energy management and HSIA products are primarily concentrated in the hospitality market, we have been significantly impacted by the current economic downturn, as industry capital expenditures were reduced and/or eliminated.
-We expect to see sales growth in 2011 from the addition and/or renewal of incentive based programs for energy efficiency, government stimulus funding through the ARRA, and energy savings initiatives in the commercial market
+For the three and nine months ended September 30, 2011, product revenue decreased by 10% and 11% respectively, when compared to the prior year periods.
+Product revenue in 2011 includes approximately \$2.6 million attributed to the sale and installation of energy management products, and approximately \$1.9 million for the sale and installation of HSIA products, and approximately \$0.3 million attributable to the Telkonet Series 5 products.
+Since our sales of energy management and HSIA products are concentrated in the hospitality market, we have been impacted by a market reluctance to incur capital expenditures in the present economy.
+However, we believe the economy continues to demonstrate gradual signs of recovery and anticipate it will continue, albeit at a modest, uneven pace.